-9. Trial Continuances:
+8. Trial Continuances:

 - a.
-All non-jury trials, except Small Claims and Traffic trials, unless statutorily required otherwise, including in General Civil, Criminal, Mental Health, and Probate scheduled from September 9, 2020 to October 8, 2020, inclusive, are continued until further notice.
+Except as noted below, all non-jury and jury trials, except Small Claims and Traffic trials, unless statutorily required, including in Limited and General Civil, Mental Health, and Probate scheduled from October 9, 2020 to November 6, 2020, inclusive, are continued until further notice.
 All pre-trial dates for trials that are continued pursuant to this paragraph are also continued consistent with the new trial date. - b.
-Except as noted below, civil non-jury trials shall not be set to commence before November 16, 2020. - i.
-Small Claims trials resumed on August 10, 2020.
+Certain Unlawful Detainer jury and non-jury trials resumed on October 5, 2020.
+In addition, civil jury trials in preference cases under Code of Civil Procedure section 36 that can be tried in compliance with social distancing protocols resumed on October 5, 2020.
+Non-jury trials in any other preference cases also resumed as of October 5, 2020.
+All other civil non-jury trials may resume on or after November 16, 2020.